philipposslicher/philipposslicher/README.md

 - Flight simulation
 - Cinematography

+Currently working on `tropobase`, a flexible and observable datababase backup platform written in Rust 🚀.
-Currently working on `Lapsed`, a distributed time-lapse system written in Rust.
+Previous working on `Lapsed`, a distributed time-lapse system (also written in Rust).

 ### Stats